 - What meaningful international experiences have you had so far, and how did they shape your outlook about international affairs and your career?

-- How does policy work in Washington, DC, complement or align with your career goals, and what in your background has prepared you to work in the Washington policy environment?
+- What in your background do you believe has prepared you to work in the DC international policy environment?

 What to submit:

 - Official transcripts from undergraduate and graduate institutions